-What is S&U in Commercial Real Estate?
+What is an S&U in Commercial Real Estate?

 An S&U, or sources and uses statement, is a document that shows where the funding for a commercial real estate project comes from and how that capital is used.
 For S&U statements, the combined sources of funds must exactly match the combined uses of funds.
 On a typical S&U statement, sources of funds might include funding from loans, equity from investors, and net operating income (such as rental income) from the project.
 In contrast, uses of funds usually includes the purchase price, construction and renovation costs, acquisition costs, and the project's annual debt service.